 - Tactical Paramedics, extensively trained paramedics who are detailed to the department’s SWAT team to provide advanced medical care and support during tactical operations.

-On August 11th, 2015 the paramedic unit celebrates being in service for 40 years.
+On August 11th, 2020 the Paramedic Unit celebrated being in service for 45 years.
 It is believed to be one of the first paramedic units in New York State.
-In 2016 the paramedics responded to 8058 calls for service